ZPESystems/Ansible/examples/playbooks/system-roles/SDP/Readme.md

 ## Executive Summary
 ZPE Systems provides an Out-of-Band (OOB) **Service Delivery Platform (SDP)** which is a novel solution that enables the management and deployment of Virtualized services in the form of Virtual Machines or Containers.
-The SDP solution provides an isolated framework that allows the configuration and instantiation of specialized services to further enhance the management and operations of your infrastructure.
+The SDP solution provides an isolated framework that allows the configuration and instantiation of specialized services to further enhance the OOB management and operations of your infrastructure.

 # Introduction
 ZPE Systems focuses on Out-of-Band Network and Infrastructure Management solutions.
 It provides a variety of solutions that enables the management of your distributed infrastructure in a unified platform.
 Depending on your specific requirements, multiple hardware boxes have being designed in order to manage your infrastructure and network devices via, for example, serial console ports.
-All the boxes run the ZPE Nodegrid Operating System.
+All the ZPE boxes run the *ZPE Nodegrid Operating System*.

 ZPE solutions have evolved from initially being focused on providing remote management access to Data Center infrastructure devices (e.g., servers and network devices' serial ports) to become a hybrid distributed solution that enables a platform for deploying services that can be specific and specialized for infrastructure management and operations.
 These services can be deployed in a virtualized environment via both virtual machines or containers.

 # ZPE Service Delivery Platform SDP
 The ZPE SDP solution focuses on providing DevOps teams an OOB platform to deploy specialized services for managing their infrastructure.
-This solution extends the remote management access capabilities to enhanced management operations by user defined services that are deployed close to the managed devices.
-These services can be deployed on different ZPE devices either as a virtual machine or a container.
+This solution extends the OOB remote management access capabilities to enhanced management operations by user-defined services that are deployed close to the managed devices.
+These services can be deployed on different ZPE devices either as a Virtual Machine or a Container.

-This document considers the case of deploying a service on a Nodegrid Device in the form of a virtual machine.
+This document considers the case of deploying a service on a Nodegrid Device in the form of a Virtual Machine.
 The following requirements are taken into consideration:

 - Configure a brand new Nodegrid device, it includes its network connections, firewall, and hypervisor.
-- Deploy a list of Virtual Machines
+- Deploy a Virtual Machine.
-- All configurations are automated using Ansible
+- All configurations are automated using Ansible.

 ## SDP Example Use Case